(click to enlarge)

-This bayonet was made in 1951 at Metal Industries Ltd. in Lahore, prior to establishment of the Pakistan Ordnance Factory in Wah.
-M.I.L. also produced No. I Mk.
+This bayonet was made in 1950 at Metal Industries Ltd. in Lahore, prior to establishment of the Pakistan Ordnance Factory in Wah Cantonment.
+M.I.L. had produced No. I Mk.
 II and Mk.
-III bayonets during the Second World War, while Lahore was still under Indian jurisdiction.
+III bayonets during the Second World War, when Lahore was still under Indian jurisdiction.

 The blade profile is more rounded and the edge more crude than the British or P.O.F.
 No. 9 bayonets.
 The blade is both pinned and (rather sloppily) brazed to the socket.
 Prior to discovery of this example in 2016, all known examples were dated 1951.

 |8.00||203||10.125||257||.595||15.1||Socket (left): "D P" and "2?" (poss. viewer's mark) and "MIM" logo

 Socket (right): "No 9.M.K.l" over "M.I.
 LTD" over "1951"

 |No. 9 Mk.
 I||This example was made in 1957 by Pakistan Ordinance Factory, Wah Cantonment, Pakistan.

 Unlike the M.I.L. example above, the P.O.F.
 No. 9 is identical to the British-made No. 9 Mk.
 I. Nicely finished No. 5 scabbard with thick brass throat.